 In the state of Arizona, we usually see mild and mostly dry winters, especially here in the valley of the sun.
 We rarely experience freezing temperatures and never get snow, but there are times when the temperatures dip near freezing overnight, causing the locals to crank up their heater.
 Even though the heater isn’t used as much in Arizona as it is in other parts of the country, prepping your HVAC unit is still important.
 You can prepare your system yourself or call the experienced technicians at Rainforest Plumbing and Air to perform routine maintenance.
 Having a professional check your HVAC can prevent costly repairs down the road.

 1) Replace Filters

 First, check and replace your filters.
 This is something you can do on your own and should make a habit of doing.
 Dust can build up easily, especially here in the desert.
 When filters are clogged, air can’t circulate and your unit will need to work harder.
-Changing your filters on a regular basis will improve efficiency of your unit and air quality.
+Changing your filters on a regular basis will improve the efficiency of your unit and air quality.
 If you have pets, then you might want to change your filter more often as their hair can cause more buildup.
 Also, if you keep your windows open to enjoy the fresh air, more dust will be coming into your home.
 Make sure to check your air filters before turning your heater on.

 2) Check the Thermostat

 As your thermostat gets older, the accuracy of the reading could be compromised.
 This makes the unit work harder and drives up utility costs.
 A new programmable thermostat can help you save on electric bills as it will be more accurate and efficient.
 Make it a habit to check your thermostat often as you will most likely notice when something is not right.
 If you do notice your thermostat is not working properly, call Rainforest Plumbing and Air so we can diagnose and resolve your problem.

 3) Clean Your Vents